ligato/docs/docs/plugins/vpp-plugins.md

 ### Cross connects

-The Agent supports L2 cross connect feature, which sets interface pair to cross connect mode.
-All packets received on the first interface are transmitted to the second interface.
-This mode is not bidirectional by default, both interfaces have to be set.
+The vpp-agent supports the L2 cross connect feature which sets an interface pair to cross connect (xconnect) mode.
+All packets received on the first interface are transmitted out the second interface.
+This mode is not bidirectional by default.
+If required both interfaces in each direction must be set.

-The cross-connect mode uses a very simple [model][xc-model] which defines references to transmit and receive interface.
+The cross-connect mode uses a very simple [xconnect model][xc-model] that references the transmit and receive interfaces.
 Both interfaces are mandatory fields and must exist in order to set the mode successfully.
-If one or both of them are missing, the configuration is postponed.
+If one or both are missing, the configuration is postponed.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for cross connect to the database ([key reference][key-reference]).

-Example value:
+Example data:
 ```json
 {
     "receive_interface": "if1",